PaulChenAU/AutomaticSummarizationFrt/README.md

 # AutomaticSummarizationFrt
-An automatic summarization software , this is front-end use AngularJS
+An automatic summarization software , this is front-end use AngularJS.